chris-townsend/PP4-Kitchen_Tales/README.md

 ![Comments section](docs/features/images/features-comments.webp)
 ![Comments section](docs/features/images/features-comment-body.webp)

 - At the bottom of every `recipe_detail` page, there is a comments section that allows users to view and post comments.
-If the user is logged-in, a text input box will appear for them to write their comment.
+If the user is logged in, a text input box will appear for them to write their comment.
 Upon submission, a success message will inform the user that their comment is awaiting approval.

 ![Comment alert approval](docs/features/images/kitchen-tales-alert-add-comment.webp)